int128/actions-tanpopo-bot/tasks/golangci-lint-v2/README.md

 ## Goal

 Update the linting tool `github.com/golangci/golangci-lint` to v2.
-If go.mod already contains `github.com/golangci/golangci-lint/v2/cmd/golangci-lint`, do not run this task.
+If `go.mod` already contains `github.com/golangci/golangci-lint/v2/cmd/golangci-lint`, do not run this task.

 ## Steps

 ### 1. Update the dependencies

-Run `update.sh` in the task directory using `bash` to update the version to v2.
+Run `update.sh` in the task directory to update the version to v2.

 If there is `Makefile` and it contains `github.com/golangci/golangci-lint/cmd/golangci-lint`, run the following command to update it to v2: